gcastilhos/blockchain1/README.md

 * Python 3.8.3
 * Flask
-* Vue.js

 ## Event Queue

 A third phase of the project includes a remote API providing records on a minute-by-minute basis.
-The actual API hosted on [heroku.com](https://eventqueue.herokuapp.com/events) will provided a record upon request.
+The API hosted on [heroku.com](https://eventqueue.herokuapp.com/events) will provided a record upon request.
 A queue runs on the server and guarantees that every record is unique.

 ## Test Environment

 To run locally, some environment variables shoud be set and Flask can be run as

 ```
-QUEUE_DATA=./data TEST_ENV=1 FLASK_ENV=development FLASK_APP=wsgi.py flask run
+QUEUE_DATA=./data FLASK_ENV=development FLASK_APP=wsgi.py flask run
 ```

 ### QUEUE_DATA